cbrueffer/tophat-recondition/README.md

 input_bam_dir should be a directory containing both accepted_hits.bam and unmapped.bam. output_bam_dir (default: input_bam_dir) is the directory to write the fixed input BAM file to.

-Note: both accepted_hits.bam and unmapped.bam are read into memory, so make sure your computer has enough RAM to fit both files.
+Note: unmapped.bam is read into memory, so make sure your computer has enough RAM to fit it.